 Luckily, there are plenty of ways to cool off in NYC!
 There are also lots of new rooftops, outdoor concerts, park movie nights, and more to keep you busy.

-From dreamy art installations to free kayaking to biking to beaching, here’s how to make the most of the last summer months!
+From dreamy art installations to free kayaking to biking to beaching, here are the best things to do in August in NYC to make the most of the last summer months!